DataBiosphere/data-portal/content/pipelines/data-processing-pipelines/optimus-workflow.md

 ## Input Data Preparation

-Each 10X v2 3’ sequencing experiment generates triplets of Fastq files:
+Each 10X v2 and v3 3’ sequencing experiment generates triplets of Fastq files:

 1. forward reads (R1), containing the unique molecular identifier and cell barcode sequences
 2. reverse reads (R2), which is the alignable genomic information from the mRNA transcript